Evolution of $\beta$-decay half-lives at finite-temperatures: Abstract

 \section{Abstract}

-$\beta$-decay half-lives of nuclei at finite temperature are investigated in the framework of relativistic nuclear energy density functional.
-Both thermal and nuclear pairing effects are included in the description of nuclear ground-state properties and in the finite temperature proton-neutron relativistic quasiparticle random-phase approximation (FT-PNRQRPA) to account for the relevant allowed and first-forbidden transitions in the $\beta$-decay.
-The temperature effects are studied in detail on the $\beta$-decay half-lives and related GT${}^-$ transitions in Ar, Fe, Cd, and Sn isotopic chains.
-It is shown that in nuclei with longer half-lives the temperature effects decrease the half-lives considerably, whereas for nuclei with short half-lives only small changes are obtained.
-The analysis shows that the temperature can either increase or decrease the half-lives in open-shell nuclei, depending on the interplay with particular shell structure and the pairing effects.
-In addition, large-scale calculations of $\beta$-decay half-lives are performed at $T_9(\text{K}) = 5$ and $T_9(\text{K}) = 10$ for nuclei in the range $8 \leq Z \leq 82$, relevant for astrophysical nucleosynthesis mechanisms.
+$\beta$-decay properties of nuclei are investigated within the relativistic nuclear energy density functional framework by varying the temperature and density, conditions relevant to the final stages of stellar evolution.
+Both thermal and nuclear pairing effects are taken into account in the description of nuclear properties and in the finite temperature proton-neutron relativistic quasiparticle random-phase approximation (FT-PNRQRPA) to calculate the relevant allowed and first-forbidden transitions in the $\beta$-decay.
+The temperature and density effects are studied on the $\beta$-decay half-lives between temperatures $T = 0-1.5$ MeV, and at densities $\rho Y_e = 10^7$ g/cm${}^3$ and $10^9$ g/cm${}^3$.
+The relevant Gamow-Teller transitions are also investigated for Ti, Fe, Cd, and Sn isotopic chains at finite temperatures.
+We find that the $\beta$-decay half-lives increase with increasing density $\rho Y_e$, whereas half-lives generally decrease with increasing temperature.
+It is shown that the temperature effects decrease the half-lives considerably in nuclei with longer half-lives at zero temperature, while only slight changes for nuclei with short half-lives are obtained.
+We also show the importance of including the de-excitation transitions in the calculation of the $\beta$-decay half-lives at finite temperatures.
+Comparing the FT-PNQRPA results with the shell-model calculations for $pf-$shell nuclei, a reasonable agreement is obtained for the temperature dependence of $\beta$-decay rates.
+Finally, large-scale calculations of $\beta$-decay half-lives are performed at temperatures $T_9(\text{K}) = 5$ and $T_9(\text{K}) = 10$ and densities $\rho Y_e = 10^7$ g/cm${}^3$ and $10^9$ g/cm${}^3$ for even-even nuclei in the range $8 \leq Z \leq 82$, relevant for astrophysical nucleosynthesis mechanisms.